kanors-emr/Veda-start-page-news/docs/source/index.rst

 .. topic:: \

- I encourage users to update to version 220 as it has important enhancements and bug fixes.
+ I encourage users to update to version 222, which will be released early this week.
+Enhancements in default layout will improve the Browse experience significantly.

 Announcements:
    * We have emailed permanent license keys to "license admins" for all users.
 Let us know if you intend to use Veda2.0 and did not receive a key yet.